Thank you for granting me permission to make this statement to the House, Mr Speaker.

 Labour supports the Government in their announcement of additional restrictions this week.
 The Government’s messaging has been confused enough already, so the last thing we want to do is add to that confusion, but we are concerned that these restrictions are necessary only because of continuing problems with test, trace and isolate.
 The Chancellor referred to the money put into test, trace and isolate.
 As I said earlier this week, enormous sums have been devoted to that task, but those sums are not delivering the system that we need.
 We are still not at the stage of many other countries.
 The Chancellor must work on that, as well as his other colleagues in Government.

-To address the specific questions, this scheme absolutely does incentivise shorter time working.
-The company will pay its workers for the time that they are in work, and the Government and the employer jointly will subsidise the time the worker is not working.
+Let me address the specific questions.
+This scheme absolutely does incentivise shorter time working.
+The company will pay its workers for the time they are in work, and the Government and the employer jointly will subsidise the time the worker is not working.
 The conditions will be set out in guidance, which will be published shortly, and then over the next few weeks the further details will be worked through with businesses and unions, as we did with the furlough scheme.

 I can reassure the hon.
 Lady that the new scheme does indeed have the conditionality that is appropriate for this stage of our response.
 Notably, this scheme will be available only for larger companies that are seeing a decline in their revenues as a result of coronavirus, ensuring that our support is targeted where it is most needed.
 Similarly, there will be restrictions on larger companies in capital distributions to shareholders while they are in receipt of money for their workers under this scheme.
 Indeed, they will not be able to give redundancy notices to those workers who are on this scheme throughout its duration.

-We have increased training both for post-16 at the Budget and, indeed, in the recent plan for jobs, providing increased access for school leavers to level 2 qualifications across the board.
+We have increased training for post-16s in the Budget and, indeed, in the recent plan for jobs, providing increased access for school leavers to level 2 qualifications across the board.
 Notably, one of the hallmarks of our skills system is our successful apprenticeship programme.
-What we announced in July was a significant increase in the incentive payment to businesses for taking on a new apprentice: a £2,000 cash incentive to businesses to take on an apprentice and provide that valuable in-work training that we know makes such a difference to young people’s futures.
+What we announced in July was a significant increase in the incentive payment to businesses for taking on a new apprentice: a £2,000 cash incentive for businesses to take on an apprentice and provide that valuable in-work training that we know makes such a difference to young people’s futures.
 So we are committed to providing especially our young people with the opportunities that they need to succeed in the future.

 The hon.
 Lady talked about jobs.
 In July, we outlined a £30 billion plan for jobs—to support, create and protect jobs across every part of our United Kingdom.
 Chief among the initiatives was the kickstart scheme, where right now employers—small, medium-sized and large—are rushing to put in applications to take on a young kickstarter later this autumn, to provide them with the opportunities that they need at an incredibly difficult time.
 I can assure this House and the country that my No. 1 economic priority is to protect people’s jobs, and that is what this Government will continue to do.